Linguist joined the Gopher football program in January 2017

 Head coach P.J.
 Fleck announced the hiring of nine assistant coaches, four staff members

 Maurice Linguist was named defensive backs coach at the University of Minnesota in January 2017.
+He was then promoted to Assistant Head Coach in December 2017.

 In 2016, he coached a quartet of talented safeties in Brandon Bryant, Kivon Coman, Mark McLaurin and Jamal Peters.
 Those four players combined to make seven of Mississippi State’s 14 interceptions.